Pathway Tools version 28.0: Integrated Software for Pathway/Genome Informatics and Systems Biology: Visualization and Querying of PGDBs

+\blue{{\bf Ontology Viewer:} Pathway, reaction and metabolite pages all include an Ontology tab, which contains an interactive ontology viewer (see \href{http://www.ai.sri.com/pkarp/pubs/pt20suppfigs4.pdf}{Supplemental Figure}~28).
+The ontology viewer is also included in certain other page types, including pages for ontology classes and GO terms.
+A graph shows the current object, plus all its parents (and, if it's a class, its children) in the appropriate Pathway Tools ontology.
+Classes with other children can be expanded to support interactive exploration of the ontology.}

-\blue{SmartTables is a recent addition to Pathway Tools that enables users to construct and manipulate groups of PGDB objects through a spreadsheet-like user interface \cite{KarpGroups13} (SmartTables were previously called Web Groups).
+\Ssection{SmartTables: Large-Scale Manipulation of PGDB Object Groups} SmartTables enable users to construct and manipulate groups of PGDB objects through a spreadsheet-like user interface \cite{KarpGroups13} (SmartTables were previously called Web Groups).
 SmartTables provide many powerful operations to biologist end users that previously would have required assistance from a programmer, and our user surveys indicated that SmartTables are reasonably easy for biologists to use \cite{KarpGroups13}.
-Altogether, 2700 users of BioCyc.org have created more than 31,000 SmartTables.}
+To date, more than 10,000 users of BioCyc.org have created more than 80,000 SmartTables.

-\blue{A typical SmartTables use case is for a user to define a SmartTable by importing a list of PGDB objects from a file.
+A typical SmartTables use case is for a user to define a SmartTable by importing a list of PGDB objects from a file.
 For example, a user could define a metabolite SmartTable by importing a list of metabolites from a metabolomics experiment, where the metabolites are specified by metabolite name, BioCyc identifier, PubChem identifier, or KEGG identifier.
-(The set of objects in a SmartTable can also be defined from a query result, from any column of an existing SmartTable, or from the set of, say, all genes in a PGDB.)}
+(The set of objects in a SmartTable can also be defined from a query result, from any column of an existing SmartTable, or from the set of, say, all genes in a PGDB.)